Creating a Sustainable Future

 Avoid disposable products!
 Even recyclable items require energy and resources to breakdown and rebuild - an expense many companies aren't willing to pay.
 Shipment and processing also generates pollutants, and that's the positive side.
 A large percentage of recyclable products still end up in landfills or littering public spaces.
 Support your local tailor, keep a shopping bag in the car, invest in that reusable coffee mug.
 Small steps add up quickly!

 Break the bottled water habit.
 Though a relatively new phenomenon, bottled water has become an international craze.
 But investigations have revealed that claims to purity are often fallacious, rendering mass manufacture, shipment, and disposal of the single-use product a financially and environmentally expensive mistake.
 Disposable water, soda, and juice bottles also release trace amounts of toxins which, over time, can pose serious health risks.
 A return to multi-use containers is the best way to protect both yourself and the planet.
-And support outfits like Corporate Accountability International, who are leading the way in commercial accountability.

 One of the more controversial claims of the Green movement in recent years has been the existence of "energy vampires", or electronics that consume energy in the "off" position.
 The standard advice is to unplug electronics when not in use, to reduce energy consumption and, ideally, electricity bills.
 But is it true?
 When a man whom I admire confessed his doubt; citing the fact that electricity continues to circulate even without direct access to your peripherals, I decided to see if there was more to this trend than hearsay.